-The main purpose of the functional classification (FC) of roadways is to provide a framework for identifying the particular role of a roadway in moving vehicles through a network of highways.
+The main purpose of the functional classification of roadways is to provide a framework for identifying the particular role of a roadway in moving vehicles through a network of highways.
 Roadways are assigned to one of several possible functional classifications within a hierarchy according to the character of travel service provided and the roadway's design, speed, capacity and relationship to adjacent land use and development.
-The Moving Ahead for Progress in the 21st Century Act, or MAP-21, the two year federal transportation authorization act for federal fiscal years 2013 and 2014, uses functional classification in determining eligibility for federal funding.
+The Fixing America's Surface Transportation Act, or FAST, the five year federal transportation authorization act for federal fiscal years 2016-20, uses functional classification in determining eligibility for federal funding.
 Enhancing federal funding eligibility cannot be used as a justification for revising functional classification, however.
 Revisions must be warranted based on changes in the functional characteristics of the roadway.